Afrin Region: History

 Under the Rashidun and Umayyad Muslim dynasties, the region was part of the Jund Qinnasrīn.
-In the Abbasid period the region was under the independent rule of the Hamdanids.
+In the Abbasid period, the region was under the independent rule of the Hamdanids.
 The Mamluks and later the Ottomans governed the area until 1918.
 During the Ottoman Empire (1299–1922), the region was part of the Vilayet of Aleppo.
 The largest of the Kurdish-speaking tribal groups in northern Syria was the Reshwan confederation, which was initially based in Adıyaman Province but eventually also settled throughout Anatolia.
-The Milli confederation, mentioned in 1518 onward, was the most powerful group and dominated the entire northern Syrian steppe in the second half of the 18th century.
-The Kurdish dynasty of Janbulad ruled the region of Aleppo as Ottoman governors in 1591–1607.
-At the beginning of the 17th century, districts of Jarabulus and Seruj on the left bank of the Euphrates had been settled by Kurds.
+The Milli confederation, mentioned from 1518 onward, was the most powerful group and dominated the entire northern Syrian steppe in the second half of the 18th century.
+The Kurdish dynasty of Janbulad ruled the region of Aleppo as Ottoman governors from 1591 to 1607.
+At the beginning of the 17th century, the districts of Jarabulus and Seruj on the left bank of the Euphrates had been settled by Kurds.

-During the French Mandate the region was part of the brief State of Aleppo.
+During the French Mandate, the region was part of the brief State of Aleppo.
 In modern post-independence Syria, the Kurdish society of the region was subject to heavy-handed Arabization policies by the Damascus government.

-In the course of the Syrian Civil War, Damascus government forces pulled back from the region in spring 2012 to give way to autonomous self-administration within the Rojava framework, which was formally declared on 29 January 2014, and the territory of Afrin Region virtually never saw civil war combat.
-It was however at various times the target of artillery shelling by Islamist rebel groups as well as by Turkey.
+In the course of the Syrian Civil War, Damascus government forces pulled back from the region in spring 2012, giving way to autonomous self-administration within the Rojava framework, which was formally declared on 29 January 2014.
+The territory of Afrin Region virtually never saw civil war combat.
+It was, however, at various times the target of artillery shelling by Islamist rebel groups as well as by Turkey.
 In response, Russian military troops reportedly stationed themselves in Afrin as part of an agreement to protect the YPG from further Turkish attacks.

 Decline and fall

-In early 2018 Afrin and surrounding areas were occupied by Turkish backed forces.
-Since, the forces supported by Turkey have been accused of human rights violations by the human rights commissioner to the United Nations, Michelle Bachelet.
+In early 2018, Afrin and the surrounding areas were occupied by Turkish-backed forces.
+Since then, the Turkish-backed forces were accused of human rights violations by the human rights commissioner to the United Nations, Michelle Bachelet.

 During the 2024 Syrian opposition offensives, the remaining areas of the Afrin Region were captured by the Turkish-backed Syrian National Army.

 Politics and administration

-According to the Constitution of Rojava, Afrin Region's Legislative Assembly on its 29 January 2014 session declared autonomy.
-The assembly elected Hêvî Îbrahîm Mustefa prime minister, who appointed Remzi Şêxmus and Ebdil Hemid Mistefa her deputies.
+According to the Constitution of Rojava, Afrin Region's Legislative Assembly declared autonomy during its session on 29 January 2014.
+The assembly elected Hêvî Îbrahîm Mustefa as prime minister, who appointed Remzi Şêxmus and Ebdil Hemid Mistefa as her deputies.

 The remaining Executive Council was appointed as follows: